Democratic Autonomous Administration of North and East Syria: Higher education

+As of 2024, the region has three universities: University of Rojava in Qamishli, Kobani University in Kobani, and Al-Sharq University in Raqqa and Tabqa.
+The three universities are represented by the Universities Council of Northern and Eastern Syria.

 While there was no institution of tertiary education on the territory of the region at the onset of the Syrian Civil War, an increasing number of such institutions have been established by the regional administrations in the region since.